 Description of Regular Meetings/Activities

-Cabinet meetings are typically held on off weeks and are open to members interested in becoming more involved
+Cabinet meetings are typically held before general meetings from 5pm-6pm.
+These are open to members interested in becoming more involved with the club.

 Description of Special Events